The 2026 State of EV Charging Network Operators Report is now available for immediate download.

 Dynamic price optimization Charging rates adjust in real time based on factors such as electricity costs, grid demand, station utilization, and time of day.

-For example, Tesla and EVgo—which operate roughly 2,500 and 1,100 fast-charging stations in the U.S., respectively—have begun implementing dynamic rates.
+For example, in the U.S., a California pilot found that dynamic pricing and managed charging delivered up to 98% of EV charging load off-peak, far outperforming the 60% to 70% typically achieved with time-of-use rates alone.
 By enabling operators to set prices that balance demand, revenue, and driver satisfaction, dynamic pricing is poised to become increasingly common in EV charging networks.

 What are the benefits of dynamic price optimization for EV charging?

-The electric vehicle fleet is projected to overtake the size of the internal combustion (ICE) fleet in many countries by 2030 and beyond.
-This rapid transition will place unprecedented demand on public charging infrastructure, especially in high-traffic urban areas and along major travel corridors.
-As markets scale, dynamic price optimization is set to become the prominent pricing logic for public EV charging, enabling operators to better manage demand while they lower operational costs and still improve the customer experience.
+Analysts expect drivers to buy 24.3 million passenger EVs in 2026, up 12% from 2025.
+Growing global EV adoption will place unprecedented demand on public charging infrastructure, especially in high-traffic urban areas and along major travel corridors.
+As markets scale, dynamic price optimization is set to become the prominent pricing logic for public EV charging, enabling operators to better manage demand while lowering operational costs and improving the customer experience.

 Dynamic pricing models for EV charging can deliver measurable benefits for drivers, grid operators, and CPOs.
 Here’s a closer look at the benefits: